Magnolia Chorale

 History

 Magnolia Chorale began in the fall of 1989.
+(Read the full history.)
 It was the offspring of the Episcopal Church of the Ascension ecumenical choir’s presentation of A Celebration of Hope by gospel lyricist Paul Johnson with music by Otis Skillings.
 Inspired by this wonderful experience of making music together, several of the members formed a committee to determine if there was a future for such a musical organization in the Magnolia community.
 It turned out there was, and the result became the Magnolia Chorale.

 The Chorale’s inaugural concert was presented at Ballard’s Nordic Heritage Museum on December 8, 1989.
 A few decades later, the Chorale, currently under the direction of Joseph To, continues its tradition.
 We perform classical and sacred music from the Renaissance to the contemporary era, as well as a broad range of secular music from traditional to Broadway, folk, and jazz.
 We have even sung the national anthem at Seattle Mariners and Thunderbirds games.
 The Chorale is a member of the Greater Seattle Choral Consortium.